MrKrisKrisu/netcup-api/README.md

 This library is not related to the netcup GmbH, it is provided by a third party.

+> :warning: **Warning: This library is currently still WIP!** Please use it only if you agree that the following releases contain breaking changes.

 ## Installation

 You can simply install this library using Composer by running `composer require mrkriskrisu/netcup-api`.
 You'll need